-Advisor: David Blumberg (269) 926-2124, dblumberg@lakemichigancollege.edu
+Advisor: Joseph Zwiller (269) 927-8100 ext.
+5003, jzwiller@lakemichigancollege.edu

 Proficiency in reading, English, and mathematics on the assessment or successful completion of recommended classes; completion of an associate degree in Energy Production (or related field) or equivalent coursework.
 See course descriptions for specific course requirements.